 If a student doesn’t want to choose their own roommate, they will easily be able to select a room during the housing selection timeline (beginning in May) with another student who also did not want to select a roommate.

-On May 18 the new student self-selection shuts down.
+After 9 a.m. on May 17, the new student self-selection shuts down.
 If a student wants to request a roommate after this date, they will need to call to request a roommate change.
 Students must complete the change request process found here.

 We encourage all students to make their $200 initial housing payment as soon as they are admitted to BGSU.
 Students who are members of a Learning Community usually means they know which residence hall they will live in.
 However, when it comes to roommate selection and the type of room (single vs. double) the student wants, it will be important that they have started the housing process early.
 The earlier the student pays, the more likely they will get the room preferences they want inside the Learning Community.